 Dealing with sensory overload in kids with autism this Diwali

-Children with Autism or some other developmental disorders are more sensitive to their environment.
+As Diwali is round the corner, parents and caretakers must be careful as children with autism or other developmental disorders are more sensitive to their environment.
 The severity of sensitivity varies as every child is unique and has individual responses to external stimuli such as noises, lights, etc. Festivals and celebrations can be particularly disturbing time for children with autism.

 Many environmental factors can children with autism nervous, anxious or result in sensory overloads.
 While some children are able to cope with the changes in surroundings, others may be affected more.